leah-jala/PP5-PaperDreams7Apr/README.md

 2. On page optimization

-    **Home page**
-    - Page titles
-    - Meta descriptions
-    - Headers
-    - Content

     If this were a genuine business, it would make sense for the artist to use her name as the domain name and then change the site title to Paper Dreams by "Artist Name".

-    **Products page**
-    - Page titles
-    - Meta descriptions
-    - Headers
-    - Content

-    **Events page**
-    - Page titles
-    - Meta descriptions
-    - Headers
-    - Content

-    **Learn page**
-    - Page titles
-    - Meta descriptions
-    - Headers
-    - Content

-    **Learn page**
-    - Page titles
-    - Meta descriptions
-    - Headers
-    - Content
+Factors taken into account include relevant headings, meta tags, optimizing images for faster loading, making sure the site is mobile friendly.

 3. Off-page optimization

     If this  were a real site, the business should seek to engage with other artists and website owners by writing guest blogs, or by asking them to link to this site for its resources (the tutorials blog), events or by reviewing our site and art works.
 An obvious place to start would be papiermache.co.uk which is a platfrom for papier mache artists.
 By posting there regularly, you quickly become part of a community and if you post projects there, your project will be the first or one of the first visitors to the site will see.
 Many of these artists have their own websites and community connections and are generous with help and advice.

 4. Technical optimization

-    - Page loads fast
+    - Page loads fast, images are converted to webp
     - Mobile friendly
     - Easy to navigate